 What is the significance of a domain name’s suffix?

 The suffix of your domain name is important in a number of ways and is integral to your website’s successful operation.
-Firstly, the wealth of TLDs now available for domain registration allows you to register a domain suited to your company or organisation’s purpose.
+Firstly, the wealth of TLDs (top-level domains) now available for domain registration allows you to register a domain suited to your company or organisation’s purpose.
 For instance, if www.mycompany.com is already registered, then why not try www.mycompany.org or .biz rather than changing your company name to suit the TLD?
-With a variety of generic TLDs available through the 1&1 domain search including .com, .org, .net, .info, .website, .web and .online, you can be sure to find the perfect TLD for your next web project.
+With a variety of generic TLDs available through the 1&1 domain name search, including .com, .org, .net, .info, .website, .web and .online, you can be sure to find the perfect TLD for your next web project.

 TLDs can also help users identify your website by its location.
-This option is perfect for those wishing to associate a website with a specific geographic place.
+This option is perfect for those wishing to associate a website with a specific geographical place.
 These include TLDs linked to particular countries such as .uk, .fr, .de and .es, and TLDs that can be linked to regional and local destinations such as .london, .scotland, .wales, .nyc, .paris and .berlin.

-An nTLD also allows you to specialise your domain to your particular industry or interest.
+An nTLD also allows you to tailor your domain name to your particular industry or interest.
 With nTLDs available across a broad range of categories, including travel, education, healthcare, retail, sport and many others, you can be certain to find an nTLD that suits your specific organisation.
 Alongside this, many people now employ nTLDs such as .app or .blog to direct customers and visitors to the correct website section without having to spend time navigating the main pages of the website.

 Can you tell me more about domain name registries?

 Domain name registries are essentially organisations with large databases of domains that allow separate companies to request administrative control of particular domain names.
-For instance, the domain name registry for the .co.uk TLD is Nominet, whilst the registry for the .com TLD is Verisign.
+For instance, the domain name registry for the .co.uk TLD is Nominet, while the registry for the .com TLD is Verisign.
 When you register a domain with 1&1 or any other company, your domain name is linked to your details in one of these central databases.
 These registries control domain name distribution policy and operate domains on the technical level.
 In some cases they are also responsible for dealing with disputes and issues surrounding domain registration.
-All of this essentially means that when you wish to transfer your domain name from one hosting company to the next, the domain name registry ensures the domain is always registered to you and can be switched with ease.
+All of this essentially means that when you wish to transfer your domain name from one hosting company to another, the domain name registry ensures the domain is always registered to you and can be switched with ease.

 Each registry operates in a slightly different way, with some working on a non-profit basis (e.g. Nominet) and some set up as commercial enterprises (e.g. Verisign).
 However, each holds the administrative data of each domain and generates a file zone which contains the addresses of name servers.
-Finally, ICANN (Internet Corporation for Assigned Names and Numbers) acts as the regulator for these domain name registries and may also deal with disputes and technical work depending on the particular domain names.
+Finally, ICANN (the Internet Corporation for Assigned Names and Numbers) acts as the regulator for these domain name registries and may also deal with disputes and technical work depending on the particular domain names.